huynd2001/aya-streaming/README.md

 # streemly
-Streemly Is a website that helps combine multiple streams of chat messages together, unify the experiences
+Streemly Is a website that helps combine multiple streams of chat messages, unifying the experiences